-- A. Minimum lot size shall be three (3) acres exclusive of the "flag pole" portion of the property.
-The following yard requirements will be a minimum: - (1) Front yard setback: A minimum of 200 feet from the boundary line parallel to the street right-of-way. - (2) Side yard setback for driveway or ingress/egress side: A minimum of 75 feet. - (3) Side yard setback: A minimum of 40 feet. - (4) Rear yard setback: A minimum of 50 feet. - (5) Lot width: A minimum of 200 feet for boundary line parallel to the street right-of-way. - (6) Maximum permitted number of building lots on each ingress/egress right-of-way, driveway, and/or easement: Three (3) - (7) Minimum distance between ingress/egress rights-of-way, driveways, easements: 100 feet - (8) Mandatory sprinkler system for every residence set back 750 feet or more from the street right-of-way, measured along the route of the driveway. - (9) Other conditions that the Town Board in its sole discretion determines to be appropriate for the specific development.
+- A. Minimum lot size shall be three acres exclusive of the "flagpole" portion of the property.
+The flag pole portion of the lot must have a minimum of 80 feet of frontage on an existing state, county or Town road and maintain a minimum 80' wide right-of-way retained by the property owner.
+The creation of an Open Development Area shall not create a nonconforming lot.
+The following requirements will be a minimum: - (1) Front yard setback: 200 feet from the boundary line parallel to the street right-of-way. - (2) Side yard setback for driveway or ingress/egress side: 50 feet. - (3) Side yard setback: 50 feet.

-B. Minimum habitable floor area.
+- (4) Rear yard setback: 50 feet. - (5) Minimum lot width: 205 feet for boundary line parallel to the street right-of-way. - (7) Minimum distance between ingress/egress right of ways: 100 feet. - (8 The flag pole portion of the Open Development area shall not be an easement, but shall be owned in fee title by the owner of the Open Development area. - a.
+Flag pole portion of lots in existence as of the date of adoption of this code may be an easement - (9) Other conditions that the Town Board in its sole discretion determines to be appropriate for the specific development. - B. Minimum habitable floor area.
 The required minimum habitable floor area shall be the minimum floor area of dwellings determined by Chapter 116, Zoning.
-The maximum mean height for a principal building shall not exceed 2 1⁄2 stories or 35 feet.
+The maximum mean height for a principal building shall not exceed 2 1/2 stories or 35 feet.